-The technical support team will analyze potential solutions and budget those solutions in order to present feasible options in this phase.
+The technical support team will analyze potential solutions based on community priorities and budget those solutions in order to present feasible options in this phase.

-In phase 4, solutions will be tested on a trial basis, and public feedback and data will be essential to determining if the solutions we are testing are working.
+Some solutions will be implemented on a trial basis, and public feedback and data will be essential to determining if the trial solutions are working and should remain in the long term.
 The community will be involved in a community walking tour and an ongoing feedback survey.

 Call 204-986-4243 or email email@example.com if you have questions or feedback to provide.

 If you would like to stay updated on City of Winnipeg public engagement events, follow the City on Facebook and Twitter or sign up for the City of Winnipeg public engagement newsletter.

 After a series of in-depth public engagement opportunities, technical analysis, and both technical and public advisory committee consultations, the Lord Roberts Community Traffic Study has identified its four priority areas.
 These priorities will guide the scope of work in the next phase of the study, which is about developing solutions.

 The priority areas for the Lord Roberts Community Traffic Study are: